 - Proof of participation in a federally assisted program such as job training programs, etc.

-- Proof of participation in a state or local assistance program, or other program that assists low- or very-low income persons
+- Proof of participation in a state or local assistance program, or other programs that assists low- or very-low income persons

 - Additional information on the HUD Section 3 Program can be found at www.hud.gov/section3.